-CAUTION: Write-protection will not prevent a cartridge being erased by bulk-erasure or degaussing.
+NOTICE: Write-protection will not prevent a cartridge from being erased by bulk-erasure or degaussing.
 Do not bulk erase Ultrium format cartridges.
-This will destroy pre-recorded servo information and render the cartridge unusable.
+O This will destroy prerecorded servo information and render the cartridge unusable.
+Always use the long or quick erase command in your backup software to erase cartridges.

-The position of the write-protect switch on the tape cartridge determines whether you can write to the tape:
+The position of the write-protect switch (number 1 in Figure 5) on the tape cartridge determines whether you can write to the tape:

-- 1 If the switch is set to locked (solid red padlock), data cannot be written to the tape. - $\scriptstyle\rm I$ $\,$ If the switch is set to unlocked (black void), data can be written to the tape.
+If the switch is set to locked (locked padlock), data cannot be written to the tape.

+1 If the switch is set to unlocked (unlocked padlock or black void), data can be written to the tape.